Feliperpvieira/Arduino-Fishing-Game/README.md

 All you need is to download and open the file on Processing to play the mouse version.\
 In this version, keeping the fishing rod in the water was replaced by pressing the mouse button.\
-Press the mouse button to keep the fishing hook in the water, release the button to fish.
+Press and release the mouse button to fish.
 Good luck!

 #### Screenshots
 <table>